-Zodiac annual sales up 5.6 percent, maintains profit caution
+Zodiac's annual sales up 5.6 percent, maintains profit caution

-Manchester United expect profits to fall back from last season's record levels after the club splashed out on new players to try to regain its place in Europe's soccer elite.

-PARIS Zodiac Aerospace (ZODC.PA) posted higher than expected full-year revenues on Thursday but reiterated the lower profit forecast it gave earlier this month as it recovers from chronic output delays.
+PARIS (Reuters) - Zodiac Aerospace (ZODC.PA) reported higher than expected full-year revenues on Thursday but maintained the lower profit forecast it gave earlier this month as it recovers from chronic output delays.

 The French aircraft seat supplier, whose production problems disrupted some deliveries of Airbus and Boeing jets, said sales in the year ending Aug.
 31 rose 5.6 percent, or 1.3 percent on a like-for-like basis, to 5.21 billion euros ($5.9 billion).